eddyah5/SaaS101/README.md

 58) Let's create success and cancel views under subscriptions/views.py
 59) Create the success.html and cancel.html templates as well under templates (Check the post for code)
 60) Register the new Views under subscriptions/urls.py (Check the post for code)
-61) Use 4242 4242 4242 4242 for the card number to test, while expiration date = 20/28 or any future date, CVC=any 3 digits, then pay and your will be redirected to success page.
-If you did not login before it will ask you to Login before you can see it though
+61) Use **4242 4242 4242 4242** for the card number to test, while expiration date = 20/28 or any future date, CVC=any 3 digits, then pay and you will be redirected to the success page.
+If you did not log in before it will ask you to Login before you can see it through

 **PART 7
 CREATE AND TEST STRIPE WEBHOOKS AND ENDPOINTS**
-62) Create a new view called stripe_webhook which will create a new StripeCustomer every time someone subscribes to our service
-1)Login to your stripe dashboard
-2)Go to Developers ---->Webhooks
-3)Click on "Add endpoint" and put https://github.com/stripe/stripe-cli for the endpoint URL with a description if you like 4)Select events to listen.
-Select all events.
-5)Click on add endpoints and wait for it to add successfully 6)Copy the STRIPE_ENDPOINT_SECRET and past it under settings.py under your project folder 7)Go back to your local host and run the app, repeat step 61, and once you are done refresh your stripe webhook page to see subscription the event listed OR go to under payments to see the transactions
+62) Create a new view called stripe_webhook which will create a new StripeCustomer every time someone subscribes to our service i)Login to your stripe dashboard ii)Go to Developers ---->Webhooks iii)Click on "Add endpoint" and put https://github.com/stripe/stripe-cli for the endpoint URL with a description if you like iv)Select events to listen to.
+Select all events. v)Click on add endpoints and wait for it to add successfully vi)Copy the STRIPE_ENDPOINT_SECRET and past it under settings.py under your project folder vii)Go back to your local host and run the app, repeat step 61, and once you are done refresh your stripe webhook page to see the subscription the event listed OR go to under Payments to see the transactions